When is Lighting Fires All Night a Normal Thing?

-Israel does a great job pre Lag B'omer, with precautionary news and social media campaigns reminding everyone to be safe, and educating on fire safety.
-The Israeli fire department also prepares themselves for an increase in emergency calls.
-On the night of Lag b'omer there is an extra enlistment of firefighters in Sam’s Bnei Brak station and throughout the country; fire trucks are spread out in cities to keep an eye on the festivities!
+Israel does a great job pre-Lag B'omer, with precautionary news and social media campaigns reminding everyone to be safe, and educating on fire safety.
+The Israeli fire department also prepares itself for an increase in emergency calls.
+On the night of Lag B'omer there is an extra enlistment of firefighters in Sam’s Bnei Brak station and throughout the country; fire trucks are spread out in cities to keep an eye on the festivities!

 We have some important safety tips from Fireman Sam to make this holiday not only fun but safe!

 Don't make the bonfire too big and keep the fire away from people, cars, and buildings.
 Basically, steer clear of anything that can catch fire.

 There must be adult supervision over each fire, in addition to water or sand handy if the blaze becomes unruly.

 Thank you Sam for your story and advice!

 Now go out and enjoy Lag B'omer safely and give a hand to Israel’s firefighters!